9 Things About Collard Greens, Historical Use and Nutrition

 One cup of cooked collard is about 5.2 grams, or 10% the Daily Value for adults, based on a 2000-calorie diet.
 Slightly more than kale.
 Raw collard is known to have a much lower amount of protein depending on how it's prepared.
 Blending, marinating or fermentation can help to break down amino acids.

-According to nutrition data, cooked collard contains the following AMINO ACIDS: histidine, isoleucine, leucine, lysine, threonine, tryptophan, tryptophan, valine, phenylalanine, tyrosine, methionine and cysteine.
+According to nutrition data, cooked collard contains the following AMINO ACIDS: histidine, isoleucine, leucine, lysine, threonine, tryptophan, valine, phenylalanine, tyrosine, methionine and cysteine.

 collard-greens